-In a feature by the APA (American Psychological Association), on the faces of perfectionism, Gordon Flett Ph.D., a psychologist says, that those with socially prescribed perfectionism tend to feel like if they do better, then the better they are expected to do.
+In a feature by the APA (American Psychological Association), on the faces of perfectionism, Gordon Flett Ph.D., says that those with socially prescribed perfectionism tend to feel like, if they do better, then the better they are expected to do.
 Such people believe that others will value them only if they are perfect.

 Links associated this kind of perfectionism with depression and even suicide.
 For those with an internal desire to be perfect, self-oriented perfectionism, are linked to mental health problems.
 That is, according to the studies by Flett, Paul Hewitt, Ph.D., and their colleagues.